gigioSouza/base-view/README.md

 # base-view
-A easy way to transfer data between different Objects in Java with Annotations, take a look:
+A easy way to transfer data between different Objects in Java, take a look:

 Models
 ```